“Okay. So, your classes basically define who you are?” said Ethan after a long pause.

 “The elders may know of it.
-We should ask them once they return.“ Kothar said.
+We should ask them once they return,“ Kothar said.

-According to Kothar, the elders were in a meeting for a long time, before ending it and acquiescing Ethan’s request for information.
+According to Kothar, the elders were in a meeting for a long time, before ending it and acquiescing to Ethan’s request for information.
 They charged Kothar with answering his questions, then completely disappeared with The Matriarch somewhere.

 ”Were you offered this class after your battle with The Eternal Eye Of Judgement?”
 Kothar asked after a pause.